-Aileen Herlinda Sandoval, M.A.
+Aileen Herlinda Sandoval, Psy.D.

-Has experience working within a psychiatric hospital serving patients with various diagnoses and symptoms including acute psychosis, dementia, developmental delays, drug detoxification, depression, and anxiety.
-Prior to this experience, Ms. Sandoval spent 2 years of practicum training in pediatric assessment.
+Aileen H. Sandoval, Psy.D., has experience working within a psychiatric hospital serving patients with various diagnoses and symptoms including acute psychosis, dementia, developmental delays, drug detoxification, depression, and anxiety.
+Prior to this experience, Dr. Sandoval spent 2 years of practicum training in pediatric assessment.
 Her work included assessment of the neurocognitive latency effects of chemotherapy.
-Ms. Sandoval has training in both intellectual and neuropsychological assessment, as well as training in psychotherapy, utilizing various modalities.
+Dr. Sandoval has training in personality, achievement, intellectual and neuropsychological assessment, as well as training in psychotherapy, utilizing various modalities.
 She has also worked on projects with Break The Cycle and contributes to an organization called Redes de Amor, in Irapuato, Mexico.
 This organization provides psychoeducation, basic employment training, referrals to safe houses and orphanages, as well as food and clothing.